GetStream/stream-js/README.md

 // passed to client via template or api and initialized as such user1 = client.feed('user', '1', token);

+// creating a read-only feed token server side readonlyToken = client.getReadOnlyToken('user', '1');
+// passed to client via template or api and initialized as such user1 = client.feed('user', '1', readonlyToken);

 ```

 ### Faye